Dispersik-com/solar_system_models/README.md

 This work does not claim to be scientifically accurate and is created **just for fun**.

-Therefore, the following clarifications are made:
+Therefore, there are the following clarifications:

-1. The gravitational constant used in the project is much larger than the actual value.
+1. The gravitational constant, used in the project, is much larger than the actual value.
 In the project, ~~G = 6.67430e-2~~, while the actual value is **G = 6.67430e-11**.
-This is done to scale the sphere of gravity.
+It was done to scale the sphere of gravity.

-2. Additionally, the mass of the planets is chosen based on a table of [relative values](https://en.wikipedia.org/wiki/List_of_Solar_System_objects_by_size).
+2. Additionally, the mass of the planets is chosen using a table of [relative values](https://en.wikipedia.org/wiki/List_of_Solar_System_objects_by_size).

-  Table of Relative Values:
+The Table of Relative Values:

 Planet | Relative Radius | Relative Mass | Relative Speed
 -------|----------------|---------------|---------------